 This isn’t your dad’s fantasy league where the first 10 picks off the board are all running backs.
-The NFL is changing and your fantasy draft strategy needs to adapt as well.
+The NFL is changing, and your fantasy draft strategy must also adapt.
 This means it’s time to grow a set of balls and take a wide receiver – or Travis Kelce – in the first round of your 2023 fantasy football draft.

 Now, I’m not saying you should pass up on Christian McCaffrey or other elite talent at the running back position.
-What I am saying is that the wide receiver position is becoming increasingly more valuable in fantasy football and you need to capitalize on that.
+I am saying that the wide receiver position is becoming increasingly more valuable in fantasy football, and you need to capitalize on that.

 The first two picks are the most crucial of the draft.
-With these picks, it is incredibly important to ensure you are getting the best player available while minimizing risk.
+With these picks, ensuring you are getting the best player available while minimizing risk is incredibly important.
 Depending on how your draft unfolds, zero RB might be the strategy that allows you to find studs with little risk.

 Note: The statistics and perspective provided will be based on PPR scoring.

 The zero RB strategy traditionally entails not selecting a running back until the fifth or sixth round of your draft.
 These early rounds are spent selecting elite players at WR, QB, and usually TE.

 In the later rounds, running backs with high upside are selected.
 These are typically rookies, players who have the chance to take over a backfield, or players who are generally overlooked.
 In 2021, some zero RB targets included Rhamondre Stevenson, Tony Pollard, and Kenneth Walker III — all young running backs who had the potential to take over their backfield.